Wersja w języku polskim jest tutaj.

 1. MBWE still does not boot

-As you power on first time, MBWE should go off after a couple of seconds.
+As you power MBWE first time, it should go off after a couple of seconds.
 Then power it on again, holding power button for 3 seconds.

 Make also sure that HDD SATA connector sits closely in SATA MBWE socket.
-I know it is hard to check, but it is lousy construction and can fail.
+I know it’s hard to check, but it’s a lousy construction and can fail.
 I would even disassemble the case to see better that connection and to be 100% sure before the final give up.

 2. Second disk failed

-If you’ve encountered Failed to create volume or missing when installed second disk (only SPAN is available), here is what you can do:
+If you’ve encountered Failed to create volume or missing after second disk was installed (only SPAN is available), here is what you can do:

 1. Clean second disk before installation.